hlglandorf/PhD_Study2_ML/README.md

-# PhD_Study2 Machine Learning Application
+# PhD Study 2 Machine Learning Application
 This repository holds python code files for an exploration of data from my second PhD study (first timepoint/wave) with machine learning algorithms.

 The data is from my second PhD study, available on psycharchives: https://doi.org/10.23668/psycharchives.14066.